whalenpt/pwutils/README.md

 # Dependencies #

-The pwutils library only depends on standard c++ libraries (STL).
+json11 (header library for reading json files)

-Its built with c++17 by default and may need adjustments to work with earlier c++ versions.
+pwutils is built with c++17 by default and may need adjustments to work with earlier c++ versions.

 Testing is done with the googletest library using the